ratioSolver/COCO/README.md

 };
 ```

+The application can be used to extend the COCO reasoner with your own functionality, defining your own User Defined Functions (UDFs) and User Defined Types (UDTs).

+### The Listener

 Create a listener class that inherits from `coco::coco_listener` and pass the application to the base class constructor.

 ```cpp